userfrosting/gulp-uf-bundle-assets/README.md

 ## Integrating bundles into your app

-A results callback can be provided as a third paramater.
+A results callback can be provided as a third parameter.
 On completion, it will be provided with a mapping for bundles to their respective virtual file paths.
 Note that path transformations performed after the bundler (including `dest`) won't be reflected and should be accounted for.

 The "DIY" approach to bundle resulting mapping is used to permit deeper integration with any system, such as generating a file in the target language to decrease integration cost.